310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Chiaki %}
-Wha—Don’t remind me!
+Wha— Don’t remind me!
 Eeek—!!
 I still can’t get the image out of my head!
 The window…!
 There’s a hand on the window…!?
 {% endbubble %}

 {% bubble Nazuna %}
-Calm down, Chiaki-chin… Anyways, we’re not actual rabbits, but stuffed rabbit zombies~
+Calm down, Chiaki-chin\~… Anyways, we’re not actual rabbits, but stuffed rabbit zombies\~

 After playing with its owner until it fell apart, the stuffed rabbit was thrown away…